Frequently Asked Questions

 In terms of diversity, it’s a complex situation at Ballibay.
 As far as neuro- and gender diversity go, we’re about as diverse as can be, and have been for decades; but we do remain majority-white, and our small size further problematizes this: we may have one cabin that is extremely diverse, while another is entirely white, or with only one or two kids of color or indigenous descent.
 This varies from summer to summer and session to session; and so while we can guarantee an increasing degree of diversity at the camp, we can’t know the diversity of any given cabin of kids.

-We’re actively working to change this: last summer we began reserving 25% of our scholarship fund specifically for black, indigenous and other kids of color, with the option for scholarship fund donors to put 100% of their donation towards the BIPOC scholarships.
-We’re reaching out to indigenous communities based on the history of the land the camp occupies to ensure that there is awareness of the scholarships, and we do a great deal of outreach to the public schools in the extremely diverse borough of Brooklyn, where camp director John typically lives and teaches.
-We support PTA fundraising projects in more than 45 schools in the NYC metro area.
+We’re actively working to change this: we reserve 25% of our scholarship fund specifically for black, indigenous and other kids of color, with the option for scholarship fund donors to put 100% of their donation towards the BIPOC scholarships.
+We’re reaching out to indigenous communities based on the history of the land the camp occupies to ensure that there is awareness of the scholarships, and we do a great deal of outreach to the public schools in the extremely diverse borough of Brooklyn, where camp director Sarah lives.

 Out of respect for our nonbinary campers and staff, we’ve re-named our cabin areas.
 What has historically been known as the “girls’ area” is now referred to as the “Up the Hill” cabin area, and cabins are numbered U1, U2, U3, etc… instead of G1, G2, G3.
 Similarly, the “Down the Hill” cabin area is the new name for the living area where most kids and staff use he/him pronouns, and the cabins are now D1, D2, D3, etc…